-Peter Spiro’s work as counsel for the Rogerson Law Group focusses on tax litigation, estate planning, and private school litigation.
+Peter Spiro’s work as counsel for the Rogerson Law Group focusses on estate and tax planning, and support for estates litigation and general civil litigation.

 He has published many articles in leading professional journals, both in law and economics.
 His analysis has made him one of Canada’s most cited experts on the problems of tax evasion and the underground economy.

 Peter earned his law degree from Osgoode Hall at York University.

 He holds Master’s and Bachelor’s degrees in economics from the University of Toronto.
 He has studied towards a doctorate in economics, having completed comprehensive exams and course work at the University of Chicago.

 - Family Wealth Preservation: Estate Planning Through Corporation

 - More Tax Advantages From Incorporation for Professional Business Owners

 - “The Coronavirus Pandemic and Frustration of Contracts,” 2020.

 - “Fraudulent Conveyance and the Real Property Limitations Act,” 2020.